benjamin-stegall/School-Projects/C#_Projects/README.md

 ## Methods
 ###### A basic console application working with methods

+##RandomQuotes
+###### This wasn't a school project or assignment.
+Rather it was a very simple application I made for personal use to be run with windows task manager.
+It just pulls from a short list of quotes and displays them to the user.

 ## Shipping
 ###### A basic console application that takes input to determine if a package can be shipped and, if it can, its cost.